Reporting Abuse and Neglect of a Vulnerable Adult

 Others Who May Report

-- Any other person may voluntarily report to the N.D.
+- If you see something, please say something.
+Any person can make a report to the N.D.
 Department of Human Services or to law enforcement.

 When to Report